Calgary Board of Education: Board history

 Taxing powers were stripped from boards by the Government of Alberta back in the 1990s.

 The CBE Board of Trustees was dismissed by the Government of Alberta in 1999, when Danielle Smith was the Chair of the Board of Trustees.
 It was dismissed after being deemed dysfunctional by the province.
 An election was held in 1999 to replace the Board.

 Long-serving Trustee and Chair of the Board, Pat Cochrane declined to run in the 2013 municipal elections.
 Cochrane was first elected in 1999 and has devoted much effort and time to the causes of Public Education.
 Fellow trustee George Lane was defeated by a wide margin in Wards 6 & 7.

-For several election cycles, among the many candidates running on a platform of strengthening the CBE, there have also been candidates running on a platform of taking down the CBE and weakening the public education system in order to increase government funding for private options (which include private schools and charter schools).
+For several election cycles, among the many candidates running on a platform of strengthening the CBE, there have also been candidates running on a platform of taking down the CBE and weakening the public education system to increase government funding for private options (which include private schools and charter schools).
 Some of these candidates have run as individuals and some have run as part of a slate of candidates.
 In the 2017 election, two members of the Students Count slate were elected and one, Lisa Davis, resigned before her term was ended and co-founded a charter school shortly after that duplicates existing CBE offerings.
 In the 2021 election, the take-down-the-CBE slate was called "Take Back the CBE".
 None of the candidates running on a platform of weakening the CBE were elected in the 2021 election.

+There are a total of ten schools that do not belong to the CBE but instead belong to a building management company called Honeywell.
+These schools are restricted in what can be done for certain aspects such as placing holes in the wall in order to install soap/paper dispensers as well as needing different NFC-Style key passes for entry.

+As of 2025, eleven new schools are in the design stage, four are planned for development, and two are planned for modernization.